 Formal verification is an important application area of interactive theorem proving.
 Problems in verification can often be reduced to Boolean satisfiability (SAT), and recent SAT solver advances have made this approach feasible in practice.
 Hence the performance of an interactive prover on propositional problems may be of significant practical importance.
-In this paper we describe the integration of zChaff [15], a leading SAT solver, with the Isabelle/HOL [16] prover.
+In this paper we describe the integration of zChaff [17], a leading SAT solver, with the Isabelle/HOL [18] prover.
 We show that using zChaff to prove theorems of propositional logic dramatically improves Isabelle's performance on this class of formulas.
 Furthermore, while Isabelle's previous decision procedures simply fail on unprovable conjectures, zChaff is able to produce concrete counterexamples.
-This can again be particularly useful in the context of formal verification, where a counterexample amounts to input data exhibiting faulty behavior of the hardware or system under examination.